-Israeli troops kill two Palestinians at Gaza border protest: medics
+Israeli troops kill Gaza teens during border protests: medics

-GAZA CITY (Reuters) - Israeli forces shot and killed two Palestinians and wounded dozens during protests along the Gaza-Israel border on Friday, Palestinian health officials said.
+GAZA CITY (Reuters) - Israeli forces shot dead two Palestinian teenagers including a 14-year-old boy during protests along the Gaza-Israel border on Friday, Palestinian health officials said.

-They named one of the dead as Ali Al-Ashqar, 17, but the second man remained unidentified.
-Seventy others were wounded, 38 of them by live fire, medical officials said.
+They named the dead as Khaled Al-Rabai, 14, and Ali Al-Ashqar, 17.
+Seventy protesters were wounded, 38 of them by live fire, medical officials said.

 An Israeli military spokesman said that troops guarding the border were faced with more than 6,000 demonstrators at several points along the fence, some hurling explosive devices and firebombs.

-He said that some briefly managed to cross the fence, before returning to Gaza, and that Israeli forces responded with riot dispersal measures.
+He said that some briefly managed to cross the fence before returning to Gaza, and that Israeli forces responded with riot dispersal measures.
 The spokesman did not comment on the deaths.

-Protesters have staged 18 months of weekly demonstrations called the “Great March of Return”, calling for an end to a security blockade imposed on Gaza by Israel and Egypt, and for Palestinians to have the right to return to land from which their families fled or were forced to flee during Israel’s founding in 1948.
+Protesters have staged 18 months of weekly demonstrations dubbed the “Great March of Return”, calling for an end to a security blockade imposed on Gaza by Israel and Egypt, and for Palestinians to have the right to return to land from which their families fled or were forced to flee during Israel’s founding in 1948.

 Israel rejects any such return, saying that would eliminate its Jewish majority.